mcaronna1/gcp_oci_vm_start/README.md

 # Similarities:

--Both have a public clour platform
+-Both have a public cloud platform that offer a wide range of cloud services

--Provide free tier  tool
+-Each platform provides a free tier that allows users to access a limited set of services at no cost.

 # Differences:

--GCP is transparent with its pricing
+-GCP offers clear and detailed pricing information with a user-friendly pricing calculator, making it easy for customers to estimate costs.

--Orical keeps your termintaion visable in dashboard
+-Oracle Cloud (OCI) does show logs of resource activity, including terminated instances

 # Preferences: